callistus-shawn/Notification-System/README.md

 # Notification System
- Simple implementation of notification system using FastAPI and Websockets with JavaScript
+ This project implements a WebSocket-based notification service using FastAPI.
+It interacts with a SQLite database to store and manage notifications.

  ## Explanation:
 - **`database/notif.db`**: SQLite database for storing notifications.